 This makes it possible to generate and evaluate many different modifications automatically in one workflow and find interesting new molecules; so, the process of designing the next molecules to be synthesized will be sped up.

 Very impressive!, Prof. Michael Berthold, KNIME®-creator and founder of KNIME GmbH

-Similarity searching is a task that needs to be performed routinely and oftentimes in conjunction with tools in a workflow.
+Similarity searching is a task that needs to be performed routinely and oftentimes in conjunction with other tools in a workflow.
 The FTrees Similarity node compares the molecules in the pipeline to separately provided query molecules.
 Additionally you may

 Alignments of small molecules can give much insight into structure activity relationships.
 This very intuitive interface to our FlexS program allows piping in query and a database to screen.